11 of the best albums inspired by drugs

-While several of the other albums on his list just sound like the drugs that inspired them, this year’s release from Albany pop-punks Prince Daddy & The Hyena is Kerrang!-certified.
-Speaking with us in June, frontman Kory Gregory said, “Something weird clicked during that acid trip and I definitely fucked up my brain a little bit.
+While several of the other albums on this list just sound like the drugs that inspired them, 2019’s release from Albany pop-punks Prince Daddy & The Hyena is Kerrang!-certified.
+Frontman Kory Gregory told us at the time, “Something weird clicked during that acid trip and I definitely fucked up my brain a little bit.
 Every little thing I do is more calculated now because I feel unhealthily self-aware.
-Everything feels a lot more intense — even the stuff that doesn’t really matter at all.”
+Everything feels a lot more intense – even the stuff that doesn’t really matter at all.”
 Sometimes, all you need is a sharp poke in the third eye.

 Metallica’s non-profit foundation All Within My Hands is helping food banks across Texas following last month’s deadly winter storm.